occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 It's common that subscriptions produce "wrappers" around the vanilla `io.cloudevents.CloudEvent` type that includes the subscription position (if the datastore doesn't maintain the subscription position on behalf of the clients).
 Someone, either you as the client or the datastore, needs to keep track of this position for each individual subscriber ("mySubscriptionId" in the example above).
 If the datastore doesn't provide this feature, you should use a `BlockingSubscription` implementation that also implement the
-`org.occurrent.subscription.api.blocking.PositionAwareBlockingSubscription` interface.
+`org.occurrent.subscription.api.blocking.PositionAwareSubscriptionModel` interface.
 The `PositionAwareBlockingSubscription`  is an example of a `BlockingSubscription` that returns a wrapper around
 `io.cloudevents.CloudEvent` called `org.occurrent.subscription.PositionAwareCloudEvent` which adds an additional method, `SubscriptionPosition getStreamPosition()`, that you can use to get
 the current subscription position.
 You can check if a cloud event contains a subscription position by calling `PositionAwareCloudEvent.hasSubscriptionPosition(cloudEvent)` and then get the position by using `PositionAwareCloudEvent.getSubscriptionPositionOrThrowIAE(cloudEvent)`.
 Note that `PositionAwareCloudEvent` is fully compatible with `io.cloudevents.CloudEvent` and it's ok to treat it as such.
 So given that